Florida Hog & Ham Program

 After the 4Her has completed this workshop they will be eligible to apply for a spot in the project; which is limited to 30 participants.

-The workshop is scheduled to be a full evening program, 4-8pm.
+The workshop is scheduled as an evening program, 6-8pm.
 Topics include an overview of the swine industry, sources and selection of feeder pigs, feeding & health management, the pork product, and insight on the other phases of the program (record book, demonstration, etc).
 The Hog & Ham Program has 3 phases -- (1) selecting and raising, (2) slaughtering and processing and (3) record book, a retail & foodservice audit, and presentation.

-All prospective attendees should register for the Workshop by noon, Feb.
-19.
+All prospective attendees should register for the Worksho on4-H Online by February 16.

-February 22 - Workshop in Gainesville, required for all participants (except those who completed all of 2019 or 2020 program).
+February 21 - Virtual orientation workshop, required for all participants (except those who completed all of the 2021 program).

 April 9 - email Dr. Carr if you were accepted into the program, but do not want to or cannot complete the project.